laurarnichols/CrossSectionCalculations/SiVH3/VASP/README.md

 The goal of this set of calculations is to calculate the matrix elements doing exactly what the Barmparis paper did but use VASP instead of QE.

 For the zeroth-order matrix element, we only need the approximate initial state (neutral pristine) and the final state (ground-state defect).
 The language that we currently use (neutral vs charged) refers to the defect, but previous input files referred to the supercell.
-So the neutral calculation from the original paper includes a negatively-charged defect, and the charged calculation refers to a neutral defect.
+So the neutral-cell calculation from the original paper includes a negatively-charged defect, and the charged-cell calculation (+1) refers to a neutral defect.

 ## Tasks